Historic paint analysis: Wallpaper analysis

-Interest in historic wallpapers developed with the interest in historic paint and color.
+Interest in historic wallpapers developed with the interest in historic paint and colour.
 Investigation into a structure's original appearance can sometimes involve wallpaper, depending on styles and trends that a historic site has evolved through.
 Paint and wallpaper analysis is closely related when trying to answer the question of a building's original appearance or aesthetic.
 The main purpose of wallpaper analysis is to identify what wallpaper may have existed within a structure, which provides detail on the site's interior decor scheme during a point in history.
 Wallpaper and paint analysis become more intertwined when looking at historic paint sample layers, which could also include wallpaper and wallpaper glue.
 This type of sample can provide detail on whether or not wallpaper was used throughout a structure's history.
 The style and design of wallpaper found during the wallpaper analysis can be identified by wallpaper historians.
 The importance of the wallpaper analysis can provide detail about what the appearance may have looked like.